25prabhu10/notes/docs/Languages/JavaScript/React/React.md

    - _Constructor_ is required to call `createRef` or method binding

 2. `componentDidMount`: **Invoked once, immediately after the initial rendering** occurs.
-At this point, the component has a DOM representation that can be accessed.
+At this point, the component has a DOM representation that can be accessed
-   - This is **not invoked during component re-rendering** after the component has been mounted.
+   - This is **not invoked during component re-rendering** after the component has been mounted

    - API calls are made here
    - Add event listeners

 3. `getDerivedStateFromProps`: **Invoked right before calling the `render()`** method, both on the initial mount and on subsequent updates.
-It should return an object to update the state, or `null` to update nothing.
+It should return an object to update the state, or `null` to update nothing
-   - resetting a video or audio element when the source changes
+   - Resetting a video or audio element when the source changes
-   - refreshing a UI element with updates from the server
+   - Refreshing a UI element with updates from the server
-   - closing an accordion element when the contents change
+   - Closing an accordion element when the contents change

    ```javascript
    static getDerivedStateFromProps(props, state) {